Your baby, your body, your partner and the prenatal visit, plus tips for the 10th week of pregnancy.

 Thanks to the ability of the human body to adapt, morning sickness should be easing off or disappearing by week 10.
 But, with the lapse of one symptom comes another.
 Blood volume has been steadily increasing to the point of mom carrying 40-50% more blood.
 This blood is pumped through existing veins.
 Veins near the surface may become more pronounced and visible.
 This is especially true in the legs and breasts.
 Some women find dark veins unsightly, but there is nothing that can be done about this change.
 The blood flow is necessary for healthy fetal growth, so think of the veins as a lifeline for the baby.

 At the prenatal visit

 The second prenatal visit occurs between the 10th and 13th week.
 If the pregnancy is progressing perfectly, the doctor may wish to wait a bit longer.
 You also should discuss with your doctor the "first-trimester screening test" which is an ultrasound also known as the nuchal screen.
 The test is done between 11 and 13 weeks and consists of a sonogram measurement of the fetus' nuchal fold and a blood test.
 These are done to calculate the risk of having a fetus with a chromosomal anomaly like Trisomy 21 (Down syndrome), Trisomy 18 (Edward Syndrome), and Trisomy 13 (Patau Syndrome).

 A new screening test called the cell-free fetal DNA test can also now be done at 10 weeks of pregnancy.
 The cell-free DNA test is a screening test, not a diagnostic test, meaning it provides risks for certain conditions but does not make a definite diagnosis.
 The test determines the chance that the fetus has Down syndrome, Edward syndrome, or Patau syndrome based on the relative amount of free fetal DNA from chromosomes 21, 18, and 13.
-Usually, additional tests are required like a chorionic villi sampling or CVS or an amniocentesis to determine the actual diagnosis.
+Usually, additional tests are required like a chorionic villi sampling or CVS, or amniocentesis to determine the actual diagnosis.